Skip to main content Skip to navigation

 Research Clusters

-Our research interests embrace the full range of classical disciplines from literature, history and material culture to philosophy and thought.
+Our research interests embrace the full range of classical disciplines from literature, history, visual and material culture to philosophy, critical theory and the history of ideas, including reception studies.
 Search our staff by their research areas.

 We share many interests with other Warwick departments (Philosophy, History, Centre for Renaissance Studies, Italian, History of Art, English and Comparative Literary Studies) and have research collaborations with universities within the UK and internationally.